-In your book Embodied Liturgy you include references to massage as well as yoga.
+Question: In your book Embodied Liturgy you include references to massage as well as yoga.
 You actually provided yoga practices in your teaching.
-How would you use massage in teaching liturgy?
+Would you use massage in teaching liturgy?

-I probably wouldn’t include massage sessions in the classroom like I did yoga sequences, although I might encourage people to receive a massage as another way of getting in touch with their bodies.
-We can’t get into liturgy as an embodied experience unless we are sensitive to our bodily senses and motor actions.
+Frank answers: I probably wouldn’t include massage sessions in the classroom like I did yoga sequences, although I might encourage people to receive a massage as another way of getting in touch with their bodies.
+We can’t get into liturgy as an embodied experience unless we are sensitive to our body’s sense perceptions and motor actions.
 In a full body massage session you become acquainted with all parts of your body as the massage therapist touches and manipulates them, sometimes exposing points of pain and stress you didn’t even know you had.

 My experience after a year of chemotherapy for colon cancer was that both yoga practice and massage therapy were beneficial to healing and to getting back in touch with my body and its embodied memory.
 In yoga I was put in mind of bodily things I did as a youth, such as being in the elementary school boys gymnastics show.
 I had not thought about this experience in years, but muscle memory released in yoga practice brought it to mind.
 Massage was good for eliminating toxins in my body (there were a lot after a year of receiving chemical cocktails) and getting my blood flowing again.
-But I also learned how my behavioral patterns were effecting muscles and posture.
+But I also learned how my behavioral patterns (sitting for hours in front of a computer screen and driving a car) were affecting muscles and posture.

 The skin is the surface of the brain; to touch the surface is to stir the depths.
 I cannot touch an organism’s skin anywhere without arousing that organism’s entirety.
 That is to say, the skin on one hand is a primary boundary of our physical selves, and on the other hand a primary threshold of interactions that connect our inner world with the world around us in many ways.”